-RRC provides the perfect setting to rest while on a paddling trip down the Wye.
-We are right on the river and very close (walking distance) to Ross-on-Wye town centre.
+Ross Rowing Club (RRC) provides the perfect setting to appreciate Ross on Wye, the river and the Wye Valley.
+We are situated by the river and very close (walking distance) to the town centre.

-We offer parking.
-If you have paid for camping, your parking is included.
+Parking is provided within your camping booking.
 You may choose to drive to the club, establish base camp and leave your vehicle there when you go off to start your canoe adventure, which will bring you back to the club and your vehicle.

 Campers who need to park MUST park on the fields behind the boat house (access details for the field gate are in your booking confirmation email) and NOT in the club’s rowing car park; the boat house car park is for rowing club members only.

-Canoe hire companies and groups can book (follow the camping link) both parking and boat landing / launching.
-(There is a public launch just downriver, other side of the Hope & Anchor for those who do not need or wish to pay.)
+Canoe hire companies and groups can book (follow the camping link) both parking and boat landing/launching for a fee.

 The parking rules for campers above also apply to canoe hire companies and groups.

-Currently we do not allow campfires.
-If you would like to BBQ please be in touch after booking to discuss.
+We do not allow campfires.
+If you would like to BBQ please get in touch after booking to discuss this.